Magic: The Gathering expansion sets, 1993–1995: Printing and distribution

-Chronicles was released in early August 1995 and went out of print in December 1996.
+Chronicles was released in July 1995 and went out of print in December 1996.
 Chronicles sold in 12-card booster packs that contained three cards from the uncommon print sheet and nine from the common sheet.
 Of the cards from the uncommon sheet, 25 were three times as common as the other 46, essentially dividing the cards from the uncommon sheet into rares and uncommons.
 The commons come in four different rarities.
 The five multicolored Legends at common are C1, appearing each once on the print sheet and thus just as common as the uncommons from the set.
 The seven common artifacts are C2, and the 30 common cards with a single color are C3.
 The remaining three commons are the Urza's lands, originally from Antiquities.
 They are C4, but each has four different artworks, so for collector's purposes they often counted as three C1 cards each.
 It is estimated that about 180 million Chronicles cards were produced.